bestdev111/help/README.md

 `docker run -i -t --rm -v $(pwd):/tf -w /tf hashicorp/terraform:light init`

-## Attach a debugger to a running Docker Container via Docker Compose
+## Attach a debugger to a running Docker Container

+Follow these steps:

+1. Put the breakpoint in the code
+1. Attach to the running docker container like so `docker attach CONTAINER_ID`
+1. Execute the action which will cause the breakpoint to hit

+### ... via Docker Compose

 Esentially you need to add the following to the docker compose service that you want to debug: